deweydell/treasure/README.md

 # Treasure

+# About

-Ruby on Rails web application that allows you to list an item and swipe against others based on whether or not you'd be willing to trade it.
+Treasure is a Ruby on Rails web application that allows users to list an item and swipe against others' items based on whether or not users would be willing to trade it.
+The app was created as a final project at the end of [Dev Bootcamp](http://devbootcamp.com/).

 Created by [Carolina Medellin](http://github.com/caromedellin), [Darius Atmar](http://github.com/datmar), [Natalie Polen](http://github.com/nataliecodes) & [Nicola Beuscher](http://github.com/deweydell)